CIDRAM/CIDRAM/_docs/readme.en.md

 "default_dns"
 - A comma delimited list of DNS servers to use for hostname lookups.
 Default = "8.8.8.8,8.8.4.4" (Google DNS).
 WARNING: Don't change this unless you know what you're doing!

+"search_engine_verification"
+- Attempt to verify requests from search engines?
+Verifying search engines ensures that they won't be banned as a result of exceeding the infraction limit (banning search engines from your website will usually have a negative effect upon your search engine ranking, SEO, etc).
+When verified, search engines can be blocked as per normal, but won't be banned.
+When not verified, it's possible for them to be banned as a result of exceeding the infraction limit.
+Additionally, search engine verification provides protection against fake search engine requests and against potentially malicious entities masquerading as search engines (such requests will be blocked when search engine verification is enabled).
+True = Enable search engine verification [Default]; False = Disable search engine verification.

 "protect_frontend"
 - Specifies whether the protections normally provided by CIDRAM should be applied to the front-end.
 True = Yes [Default]; False = No.